14 Top Things To Do in San Juan, Puerto Rico

 7. Go Shopping in San Juan

-San Juan is a shopper’s paradise, offering everything from high-end fashion to unique local finds.
-If you’re looking for a modern shopping experience, head straight to Plaza Las Américas, the largest shopping mall in the Caribbean.
-I’ve spent many hours wandering its wide halls, exploring a mix of international brands and local artisan shops.
-It’s easy to lose track of time browsing the latest trends or enjoying a coffee break between shops.
+San Juan is a shopper’s paradise, offering everything from modern malls to charming boutiques.
+For an upscale experience, head to Plaza Las Américas, the largest shopping mall in the Caribbean, where you’ll find a mix of international brands and local stores.
+It’s perfect for browsing the latest trends or taking a coffee break between shops.

 8. Tour the Bacardi Rum Factory